5 Managed Service Myths Busted

 Sure, when budget allows, hiring highly trained, highly specialized staff may be an option.
 The problem with that strategy is two-fold:

-First, IT specialists (such as a DBA or CCIE) are expensive.
+First, IT specialists are expensive.
 In fact, the more ‘initials’ they have after their name, the costlier they tend to be.
 And, given how specialized that person is, he or she will have a very limited role within your team.

 Second, most highly skilled talent are often under-utilized due to their limited scope of work; this is true even in large, highly complex IT environments.
 Because of this, these folks tend to move around a lot, and are easily poached by other organizations; effectively increasing their cost even more as you are forced to spend time, resources, and money to recruit and re-train replacements more often.